 PLANTATION, FL (March 8, 2017) – Retired Covenant minister Göte Bringerud died Friday, March 3.
 He was 95.

 He was born February 24, 1922, in Varnamo, Småland, Sweden.
-He earned the equivalent of an MDiv while studying at the Swedish Mission Covenant Theological Seminary, Kennedy School of Missions, and Hartford (Connecticut) Seminary.
+He earned the equivalent of an MDiv while studying at the Swedish Mission Covenant Theological Seminary, Kennedy School of Mission at Hartford (Connecticut) Seminary.

-The family settled in Lexington, Massachusetts, where Carol taught in the Newton Public Schools.
-In 1971 Göte was called to serve at the Mission Covenant Church in Orange, Massachusetts.
+The family settled in Lexington, Massachusetts, where Göte was chaplain of the Boston Seamen’s Mission and then with International Students, Inc. In 1971 Göte was called to serve at the Mission Covenant Church in Orange, Massachusetts.
 After Orange they served together at Covenant churches in Lafayette, Indiana, and Lockport, Illinois.
-The couple retired in 1989.
+He retired in 1989 but then served in Venice, Florida.

 Göte was an official chaplain to the Winter Olympics in Lake Placid, New York, in 1980, and an unofficial chaplain to the Summer Olympics in Tokyo, in 1964.